Dilepton Radiation from Strongly Interacting Systems: Basic Theoretical Concepts

 where the hadron $\rho^{had}_{\lambda,\lambda'}$ and the lepton $\rho^{lep}_{\lambda,\lambda'}$ spin density matrix elements are defined in similar fashion as the hadronic and leptonic tensors.
 They can be written using the four-vector of the virtual photon $\epsilon^\mu (q,\lambda)$ with the helicities $\lambda=\pm 1$, $\lambda=0$ and the four-momentum $q$ as

-The asymmetry coefficients given in Eq.~\ref{eqn:ang-distr-full} can be expressed as combinations of spin density parameters (see \myeg \cite{Speranza:2016tcg}).
-While the hadronic part ($\rho^{had}_{\lambda,\lambda'}$) depends in general on the reaction dynamics and on the type of transition, the leptonic part can be calculated explicitly in QED.
+The asymmetry coefficients given in Eq.\,\ref{eqn:ang-distr-full} can be expressed as combinations of the spin density parameters (see \myeg \cite{Speranza:2016tcg}).
+While the hadronic part ($\rho^{had}_{\lambda,\lambda'}$) depends in general on the reaction dynamics and on the type of transition (spin and parity), the leptonic part can be calculated explicitly in QED.
 In the virtual photon rest frame (leptons are emitted back-to-back) it is given by~\cite{Speranza:2016tcg}

 where $a=2m_\ell^2 / \mid\mathbf{k}\mid^2$ and $\mathbf{k}$ is the momentum vector of one of the two leptons.
-The polar ($\theta_e$) and the azimuthal ($\phi_e$) angles are given in the rest frame of the virtual photon with respect to a quantization axis (\mycf Fig.~\ref{fig:ref-frame}).
+The polar ($\vartheta_e$) and the azimuthal ($\varphi_e$) angles are given in the rest frame of the virtual photon with respect to a quantization axis (\mycf Fig.\,\ref{fig:ref-frame}).
 In this review we will use the helicity reference frame defined such that the $z$ axis points along the direction of the virtual photon in the CM frame .
-The diagonal elements $\rho_{11}=\rho_{-1-1}$ correspond to transversely polarized photons ($\sim cos^\theta_e$), while the $\rho_{00}$ ($\sim sin^2\theta_e$) to the longitudinally polarized ones.
+The diagonal elements $\rho_{11}=\rho_{-1-1}$ correspond to transversely polarized photons ($\sim 1+cos^2\vartheta_e$), while the $\rho_{00}$ ($\sim sin^2\vartheta_e$) to the longitudinally polarized ones.
 As we shall see below, these components appear in the expressions for the angular distributions of electrons emitted in Dalitz decays.